dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 ## Iceberg table format <Lifecycle status="beta"/>

-Snowflake Iceberg tables support for the dbt-snowflake adapter is available for three out-of-the-box materializations:
+The dbt-snowflake adapter supports the Iceberg table format.
+It is available for three of the Snowflake materializations:

 - [Table](/docs/build/materializations#table)
 - [Incremental](/docs/build/materializations#incremental)